gt0777/VRCLiveCaptionsMod/README.md

 This mod adds live captions to VRChat voice chat.
 This is an accessibility tool, intended to help those who are hard of hearing or deaf, but it may also be useful for other people who simply prefer seeing subtitles.

+## Credits

+This mod was made possible by:
+ * [MelonLoader](https://melonwiki.xyz), for providing a mod API
+ * [VRChatUtilityKit](https://github.com/loukylor/VRC-Mods), for providing a bunch of useful VRChat utilities when creating a mod
+ * [Vosk](https://alphacephei.com/vosk/), the main speech recognition toolkit that works in real-time and provides small models
+ * [badwords](https://github.com/web-mech/badwords), a list of English bad words

 ## Building

+This section is for building the DLL, so you can skip this section if you already have it.

+Building this requires Visual Studio with SDK and targeting pack for .NET Framework 4.7.2

 Install VRChat and MelonLoader, and wait for it to complete the first-time launch.